I may never see one of my books on a stranger's shelf. Not because I'm not read by strangers, though.

 But my position evolved over the last couple of years.

-If the publishing industry can get its shit together in my lifetime, maybe I can revisit this question, but they suffer pretty badly from being blind to it right now–to say nothing of addressing it.
+If the publishing industry can get its shit together in my lifetime, maybe I can revisit this question, but they suffer pretty badly from being oblivious to it right now–to say nothing of addressing it.